mesoSPIM/mesoSPIM-control/README.md

 Use BNC T connectors to split each analog output line to both lasers.
 * You will need to set the ThorLabs shutter controllers to run on TTL input mode.

- a copy of the ZMB demo config file, which will have some devices running as dummy devices for testing.
-Modify Fill out the parts which require real devices. and edit

 #### Run the software.
 ```
 python mesoSPIM_Control.py